npctheory/highload-queries/scripts/server1.md

 using System;
 using System.Security.Claims;
 using System.Text;
-using Application.Abstractions;
+using Core.Application.Abstractions;
 using Microsoft.Extensions.Options;
 using Microsoft.IdentityModel.Tokens;
 using System.IdentityModel.Tokens.Jwt;
-using Infrastructure.Configuration;
+using Core.Infrastructure.Configuration;

-namespace Infrastructure.Generators;
+namespace Core.Infrastructure.Generators;

 public class JwtTokenGenerator : IJwtTokenGenerator